-If you can’t attend an appointment you have booked it is important that you let us know so that we can offer it to someone else.
-If you do attend, but are late, you may be asked to wait until the end of the surgery, or to book another appointment.
+If you are late for your appointment you may be asked to wait until the end of the surgery or to book another appointment.
+If you can’t attend an appointment you have booked it is important that you let us know as soon as possible so that we can offer it to someone else.

-Extended Hours- Thursday evenings- We are able to offer some pre-booked appointments with a doctor or nurse on Thursday evenings from 18.30.
-We are working within the Department for Health framework for extended hours and some services will not be available, for example a chaperone may not be available for some examinations.
-Please note that during these hours, only patients with an appointment will be granted Admission to the Surgery.
+Extended hours- Thursday evenings- We are able to offer some pre-booked appointments with a doctor or nurse on Thursday evenings from 18.30.
+We are working with the Department for Health framework for extended hours and some services will not be available, for example a chaperone may not be available for some examinations.
+Plese note that during these hours, only patients with an appointment will be granted Admission to the Surgery.